 AJ: I currently have a contemporary romance under consideration at The Wild Rose Press, and am also finishing the last few chapters of an edgy inspirational entitled, Flicker.
 After that, I have three more stories planned.
 A romantic suspense, a fantasy series in three books, and then a bit of a period piece involving a unique love triangle I hope to collaborate on with my mother.

-link and purchase it at this link.
+Mahalo, AJ, for visiting us at SOS Aloha!
+Readers can enjoy an except at this link and purchase it at this link.
 To learn more about AJ, visit her on the web:

 Facebook: Tattered Pages